HackerEarth: Remote hiring solutions

 HackerEarth helps organizations remotely source, assess, interview, and hire for developer roles worldwide.

 Contests

 HackerEarth Contests include hackathons, programming challenges and coding competitions for developers and companies.
+One of HackerEarth's hackathon contests in May 2023 attracted significant press attention in Korea after the top three places were won by students from North Korean universities Kim Chaek University of Technology and Kim Il Sung University.

 Practice

 HackerEarth Practice offers programming tutorials and practice problems for developers on topics such as data structures, algorithms, math, Python, and machine learning.

 HackerEarth Student Ambassador

 The HackerEarth University Ambassador Program is a platform for students to run programming clubs in their universities.